What is Neuroptimal® Neurofeedback?

 - Practicing new behavior in the family and other settings based on that learning

 Brain training with neurofeedback allows the brain and central nervous system to work more efficiently.
-This enhances the ability to learn new ways of thinking about the situation and problem, and facilitates efforts to practice the new behavior in the family and other settings.
+This enhances the ability to learn new ways of thinking about the situation and problem, and facilitates efforts to practice new behavior in the family and other settings.
 In Bowen theory terms, neurofeedback helps with efforts to self-regulate and work on differentiation of self because it works directly with the brain and central nervous system.*

 Will my symptoms go away?

 While Neuroptimal® neurofeedback has empirical evidence supporting its effectiveness, there are no guarantees, particularly regarding specific results.
 Many neurofeedback users report improvement in their initial concerns.
 What also tends to happen is that users experience unexpected benefits that add to overall quality of life.
+My role as the trainer is to empower you to notice what training changes in your reactions, perceptions and behavior.

 How many sessions will I need?